The West End Mom

 4. Bring your REI receipts: If you've visited REI recently, save your receipt.
 There's a free parking pass for any VA State Park at the bottom.

-5. Visit on a Fee Free Day: If you visit on a Fee Free Day, all entrance fees are covered.
-The remaining 2023 Fee Free Days in Virginia are: August 4 (Anniversary of the Great American Outdoors Act), September 23 (National Public Lands Day), and November 11 (Veterans Day).
+6. Visit on a Fee Free Day: If you visit on a Fee Free Day, all entrance fees are covered.
+The remaining 2024 Fee Free Days in Virginia are: June 19 (Juneteenth), August 4 (Anniversary of the Great American Outdoors Act), September 28 (National Public Lands Day), and November 11 (Veterans Day).

 Looking for a Virginia State Park to visit this spring or summer?
 Check out my guide on The Best Virginia State Parks to Visit with Kids!